port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/manage-clusters.md

 kubectl get pods -n argocd
 ```

-ArgoCD comes with a deafult user: `admin`
+ArgoCD comes with a default user: `admin`

 To get the password, type the command below: